 State Specific Information for Online Programs

 Applications are processed and files managed through the School of Nursing’s Office of Admissions.
 Admission decisions are made by admissions committees.
 All admission decisions rendered are final and cannot be appealed.
-Applicants who are offered admission can expect to receive notification of their decision by email and mail.
+Applicants who are offered admission can expect to receive notification of their decision by email.
 Applicants will have a deadline by which to accept and deposit or decline the offer of admission using an online response form.
 For most programs, the response deadline is within three weeks of admission.
 Only letters or email sent directly from the Office of Admissions may be considered official notifications of admission.
 The School of Nursing offers admission with the expectation that students will enroll in courses in the semester for which they are admitted, unless a deferral is granted (see below).

 For some programs, admitted students may request to defer admission for up to one year from the semester for which they were admitted.
 Only students who have paid the non-refundable enrollment deposit may seek a deferral.
 Students cannot defer admission once the semester/term has started in the School of Nursing*.
 Financial aid and tuition support are not automatically deferred.
 For questions regarding deferrals, please contact the Office of Admissions at email@example.com.
 If you wish to defer your attendance, you must submit a written request and explanation to the Director of Admissions.
 Deferral request decisions are formally communicated by the Director of Admissions to the student via email.